davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 melting. @Luffi2009 found a similar inverted pattern within mantle lithosphere packages beneath Dish Hill, ascribing fertile lherzolites at the top of the package to refertilization of suboceanic mantle lithosphere.
-With the exception of sample CK-6, refertilization of the Crystal Knob samples over all REE is unlikely due to consistent phase abundances, major- and trace-element chemistry.
+With the exception of sample CK-6, HREE refertilization of the Crystal Knob samples is unlikely due to consistent major- and trace-element chemistry.

 The low-temperature samples are petrologically similar to abyssal peridotites
-\[@fig:modes and -@fig:trace_elements\], suggesting an origin as fertile to moderately depleted suboceanic mantle lithosphere.
+\[@fig:modes and -@fig:trace_elements\], suggesting a fertile to moderately-depleted suboceanic mantle lithosphere origin.
 The depleted harzburgites CK-3 and CK-4 could be tectonically juxtaposed to deeper levels by duplexing [as in @Luffi2009] or depleted after emplacement by deeply-sourced melting.
 Along these lines, the obvious refertilization of CK-6 at the base of the